 Oz Motor Books Manager, Bill Shipton is a supporter of this Aussie Road Racing website.

-Contact Bill on the URL above for all of your motoring book needs.
+Contact Bill on the URL above or the Motor Books banner for all of your motoring book needs.

 An original photo from the camera of Des Lawrence.
 This and hundreds more can be purchased on DVD from this website.
 Click on the yellow DVD button - lower left.